monome/crow/readme-development.md

 The usb connection will break up any messages into 64byte blocks.
 If you want to send a codeblock longer than this, you need to use the multiline helper. first send a command of 3 backticks "```", then your codeblock, then another 3 backticks.
 This should be hidden from the end-user.
+This is limited to 2kB.

-However!
-If you are sending a full lua script and it's over 4kB, it must be broken up into smaller chunks.
-If you are in script-transmission-mode then you can arbitrarily break up the message every 4kB.
-If you're sending a giant codeblock directly to the lua repl, you'll need to split the message so the lua interpreter sees each portion as valid code, as each multi-line segment is evaluated upon reception.
+For longer chunks where you're uploading a whole script, use the `^^s <code> ^^e` sequence to run immediately.
+Alternatively, use `^^s <code> ^^w` if you want to write the script to flash so it persists across power cycles.
+The code block is limited to 8kB.

 ### Signals